Multi Language Models for On-the-Fly Syntax Highlighting: Introduction

 The choice of dynamic \ac{sh}, influenced by limited storage of file or snippet's metadata and the challenges of caching notations, presents significant technical demands on \ac{sh} resolvers.
 While running client software on users’ machines (such as in browsers) could theoretically handle this task, it is generally avoided due to the extensive computational resources required.
 These resolvers must operate efficiently under high request volumes, ensuring platform usability by maintaining scalability and fast response times.
 Additionally, they must deliver accurate highlighting by reliably associating code sub-productions with the appropriate \ac{sh} classes or colours.

-However, achieving this level of accuracy within tight time and resource constraints is challenging, as it requires the resolvers to perform a grammatical analysis of the code being highlighted.
+However, achieving this level of accuracy (defined as the percentage of non-whitespace tokens correctly classified into their corresponding \emph{SH} class) within tight time and resource constraints is challenging, as it requires the resolvers to perform a grammatical analysis of the code being highlighted.
 A full parsing process is often impractical due to time limitations and the risk of being unable to parse incorrect language derivations~\cite{myPaper1}.
 The need for rapid development also persists, given the rapid evolution of mainstream programming languages and their versions.
 These factors help explain why developers experience substantially poorer syntax highlighting online than in local environments~\cite{myPaper1}.
 Historically, developers have manually constructed intricate systems of regular expressions to accomplish \ac{sh}; a method effective but prone to tedium and inaccuracies~\cite{pygments, myPaper1}.
 Specifically, developers must derive complex regular expression systems for each language to identify and colour code sub-productions, representing lexical or grammatical roles (e.g., integer literal, function identifier).
 This highlights a strong need for syntax highlighters that are fast, scalable, and responsive, whilst also being accurate, adaptable to evolving language features, and reboust across diverse programming languages.

 The current \ac{sota} approach addresses these goals by treating \ac{sh} as a machine learning translation problem~\cite{myPaper1, myPaper2} through a process known as \ac{da}. \Ac{da} involves generating a fast statistical resolver for tasks that have easily derived \ac{bf} algorithms but lack efficient solutions, automating the creation of an efficient statistical resolver for the \ac{bf} model.
 Practically, developers first produce a basic brute force resolver for \ac{sh}, which a statistical model then optimizes, adding robustness against invalid language derivations.
 This approach enables developers to design a deterministic \ac{ast} walker for each language, creating a \ac{bf} \ac{sh} resolver that excels in accuracy and grammatical coverage but is unsuitable for \emph{On-the-Fly} scenarios due to large prediction delays and inconsistent performance.
 Consequently, the \ac{bf} model is used to generate an oracle dataset consisting of mappings between valid language derivations and \ac{sh} tags (colour abstractions) for each token.
 A statistical model is subsequently trained to generate \ac{sh} tags for any given language derivation, resulting in resolvers that maintain the \ac{bf} model’s high accuracy on both valid and invalid derivations while significantly reducing prediction delays.